IN THE MOUNTAINS OF FIRE

 “Slowly,” Pauline says, “Till she builds her blood back up.
 She’s a little anemic, but her stitches look good by daylight.”
 Trust our surgeon to put sutures in her pack.

 “I can keep up,” Courtney says.
 “I’m tough.
-I used to do shot-put for the girl’s track and field team, before...” she shrugs.
-Before a hit-and-run killed the Class Kickball Hero, and her peers decided that the probably-drunk driver had to be Irish, so they made her school days hell.
+I used to do shot-put for the girl’s track and field team, before...” she shrugs with one shoulder.
+Before a hit-and-run killed the Class Kickball Hero, and her peers decided that the probably-drunk driver had to be Irish because, well, drunk, so they made her school days hell.
 She gave as good as she got, and her family got used to her coming home with bruises, torn clothes and bloody knuckles, grinning and saying that once again she’d had the better of the fight.
 That is until the bullies all ganged up on her at once, and when they had her down they raped her.
 One of them had been her coach.
 After that she ran away.

 I shouldn’t pry into anything so private.
 I shock myself.
 And I didn’t mean to.
 Why did my telepathy go out of control like that?)